 Her winning pieces “Sniffer John” and “Rise” were showcased over a series of events, including the highly prestigious ICHF event at Birmingham NEC.

-A selection of Ruth’s work is for sale in London Gallery, the ‘Artful Pelican’, where she donates 40-100% of profits to the charity ‘Street Souls’ that helps homeless and vulnerable people.
+A selection of Ruth’s work was sold in London Gallery, the ‘Artful Pelican’, where 40-100% of the profits were donated to the charity ‘Street Souls’, providing food, toiletries and advice to homeless and vulnerable people.